The 46 Best Gifts for Travelers, According to Travel Experts

 Courtesy of Baggu

 Baggu’s Go Pouch Set includes three all-purpose pouches that are essential for keeping your bags organized.
 The small one is perfect for stashing your keys, Airpods, and lip balm, while the medium doubles as a toiletry bag.
 The large is big enough to use as a packing cube for clothes.
-New patterns are released frequently—the set of Sanrio characters with Hello Kitty and Keroppi on it are particularly fun.
+New patterns are released frequently—the set with clouds on it is particularly fun for frequent fliers.

 Courtesy of Paravel